 To make this article easier to understand, consider Yang as Light, Yin as Darkness.
 In TCM theory, everything can be broken down into Yang and Yin.
 These two elements co-exist to form a balanced relationship.

-In TCM, Yang qi (Yang energy) within the human body is referred to as the life force.
+In TCM theory, Yang qi (Yang energy) within the human body implies the life force.

 Generally speaking, to stay healthy in winter and in fact, across all seasons, the Yang energy in your body needs to stay at a supple level.
 The lower the Yang energy drops, the more prone to illnesses a person will be.
 Hence, a TCM physician with a strong understanding of Yang energy’s relation to the human body and illnesses, will advise you lifestyle habits for you to protect your Yang energy within your body.